irwinj/Project4/README.md

 Rod Broker is a website where local fishing rod craftsman can sell their wares to a national and international audience.
 Builders can come in and make a page that lists what types of fishing rods they make and upload photos.
 Users can search builders by the data they enter, or generally search any builder.
 Users must log-in to see the Builder contact information.

-Insight aggregates text and pushes it into the Watson PI API, this allows us to describe the personality of a group of people to describe the personality of groups talking about a trending twitter topic, user or string, or generally any text (1000 character - 25000 character) entered by the user.
-A switch at the bottom will allow you to select Twitter or other.
-The produced personalities are transformed into Myers Briggs types, and visualized via D3 tools.
-If a user logs in to our validated login we’ll give the option of saving previous personality profiles, showing recent profiles and commenting on them.

 ###Installation

 You must have Bower, NPM and Rails installed to use this application.